AWegnerGitHub/awegnergithub.github.io-content/2020_04_22_rise_garden_unbox.md

 The hardware feels very high quality.
 I don't feel like I'm going to snap these wooden legs or brackets when I put weight on them.
 The control board, and the electronics in general, appear very well assembled.

-In short, despite some packaging annoyances, I'm looking forward to assembling this thing over the coming dates.
+In short, despite some packaging annoyances, I'm looking forward to assembling this thing over the coming day.
 Next up, though, is unpacking my first round of seeds and the nurseries.